myarcane/florian.mailliet.me/README.md

 # My personal web page

-This is the source code for my personal SPA https://florian.mailliet.me.
+This is the source code for my personal web page https://florian.mailliet.me.
 Build using React & Gatsby.

 ## Tech stack